gabcar/roll-bot/README.md

    - +/-i, where i is an integer
   example: !roll 6d6 dl d2h +4
-"!rollme", rolls 6 character stats with 4d6 drop lowest strategy for each stat.
+"!rollme", rolls 6 character stats with 4d6 drop lowest strategy for each stat. optional arguments:
-  optional:
     - [N]d[D], determines the stat generation strategy.
 (4d6 default)
     - dl/d[n]l/dh/d[n]h, see options for !roll.
     - +/-[N]d[D], see options for !roll.  example: !rollme 6d6 d2l +4d4 dh
 "!loot [challenge rating]", returns hoard loot rolled according to the DMG (p.133-139).
-"!randomdm", randomly selects a person for DM duty.
+"!randomdm", randomly selects a person for DM duty. optional arguments:
-  optional:
     - +[NAME], adds a name to the pot.
 Useful when a potential DM is not in the channel.
+Use quotation marks to handle users with space(s) in their username.
     - -[NAME], removes a name from the pot, for scenarios when a member should be excluded from the DM pot.
     - -[NAME#discriminator], removes a name with a discriminator from the pot.
-This is useful when there are user name overlaps.
+This is useful when there are username overlaps.
 ```

 ### Examples